swiss chard tart with chevre and leeks

 - 3 ounces fresh goat cheese chevre

-- puree ½ cup almonds and ½ cup water in a blender until the almonds are smooth, scraping down sides as necessary, 40 seconds to 1 minute.
+- Make custard: Puree ½ cup almonds and ½ cup water in a blender until the almonds are smooth, scraping down sides as necessary, 40 seconds to 1 minute.
 Add eggs and fresh goat cheese and puree until smooth.

 Here are the images from the old post in 2011